Korean literati purges: "Cho will become king"

-Now feeling certain that Jungjong was sufficiently estranged from Cho, Hong Kyŏngju secretly entered the palace to warn King Jungjong that the court was filled with Cho's supporters and that no one could dare oppose him openly.
-When Cho petitioned Jungjong to revoke special privileges of people who falsely contributed to 1506 coup, Jungjong's suspicion was further heightened.
-Jungjong dispatched a secret letter to Hong Kyŏngju, expressing his fear that Cho Kwangjo would next go on to question legitimacy of the coup and then turn against him.
-Jungjong instructed Hungu leaders to kill Cho Kwangjo and then inform him.
-On November 15, 1519, Hungu leaders entered the palace secretly at night to bypass Royal Secretariat and present to the king written charges against Cho: he and his supporters deceived the king and put the state in disorder by forming a clique and abusing their positions to promote their supporters while excluding their opponents.
-Inspector Cho Kwangjo, Justice Minister Kim Chŏng, and six others were immediately arrested, and they were about to be killed extrajudicially without trial or even investigation.
-The whole event had appearance of coup d'état except that it was sanctioned by the king.
+Believing Jungjong was sufficiently estranged from Cho, Hong Kyŏngju secretly entered the palace to warn the king that the court was dominated by Cho's supporters.
+When Cho petitioned Jungjong to revoke the special privileges of individuals who had falsely claimed credit for the 1506 coup, Jungjong's suspicions increased.
+Jungjong dispatched a secret letter to Hong Kyŏngju, expressing concern that Cho Kwangjo might next question the legitimacy of the coup that brought him to power.
+On November 15, 1519, Hungu leaders entered the palace at night, bypassing the Royal Secretariat, to present written charges against Cho, claiming he and his supporters had deceived the king, formed a clique, and disrupted state order by abusing their positions.
+Cho Kwangjo, Justice Minister Kim Chŏng, and six others were immediately arrested.